odebroqueville/contextSearch/README.md

 ## How to perform an AI search using the command window

 Prior to using this feature, **ensure that you have logged in** to the website(s) of the AI engine(s) that you'd like to use.
 This is required when using ChatGPT, Calude, Google AI Studio and Poe.
-'ALT+K' for Chromium-based browsers or 'Ctrl+Shift+K' for Firefox opens a command window from which to carry out a direct AI search.
+'ALT+K' opens a command window from which to carry out a direct AI search.
 Start by typing the keyword corresponding to the AI engine that you'd like to use followed by a 'Space' character.
 The current list of valid keywords is:

 - chatgpt
 - claude